-Projective Cities is a globally unique graduate programme at the Architectural Association School of Architecture (AA) in London leading to a Master of Philosophy degree in Architecture and Urban Design.
-Founded in 2010, the programme has been highly successful in preparing graduate students for diverse careers in practice, teaching, and PhD research.
+Projective Cities is a globally unique postgraduate programme at the Architectural Association School of Architecture (AA) in London leading to a Master of Philosophy degree in Architecture and Urban Design.
+Founded in 2010, the programme has been highly successful in preparing students for diverse careers in practice and academia.

-Projective Cities is dedicated to systematic analysis, design experimentation, theoretical speculations, and critical writing.
-At the core of its research enquiries are multi-scalar and inter-disciplinary questions arising at the intersection of architecture, urban design, and planning, but also the tensions between design research and traditional modes of research.
-The programme’s aim is to shift existing disciplinary boundaries and contribute to establishing new architectural practices.
+Projective Cities is dedicated to a systematic analysis of, design experimentation for, theoretical speculation on, and critical writing about contemporary cities.
+At the core of its research enquiries are multi-scalar and interdisciplinary questions arising at the intersection of architecture, urban design, and planning, but also the possibilities between design research and traditional modes of research.
+The programme’s aim is to challenge existing disciplinary boundaries and contribute to new architectural practices.

-Projective Cities prepares students for independent research through its taught programme and supports their enquiries by providing supervision and a framework of rigorous design and research methodologies.
-Although conceived as a stand-alone degree, its focus on research methods, design, and thesis work offers students also a structured way into a PhD.
+Projective Cities prepares students for independent research through its taught programme and supports their enquiries by providing a framework of rigorous design and research methodologies.
+The programme acknowledges the need for a new type of graduate and practice-led research training, as architectural and urban design practice is increasingly research-led, demanding multidisciplinary knowledge.
+Although conceived as a stand-alone degree, Projective Cities’s focus on research and design methods in the context of a supervised individual and substantial dissertation project offers students also a structured way into a PhD.